- About ME

 The College of Engineering outlines the standard for student conduct in the Honor Code.
-Please visit the Academic Rules, Rights, and Responsibilities website for a complete description.
+Please visit the CoE Academic Rules, Rights, and Responsibilities page for a complete description.

 Students have the option to take some courses as Pass/Fail (P/F).
 Elective courses in Humanities/Social Sciences/Intellectual Breadth, or courses to be used as General Electives can be taken P/F.